jjvanzon/Circular-Language-Spec-Plans/future/content-changes/system-interfaces-content-changes.md

 - [x] The text might seem to neatly lay out the use cases, where this implicit notation might be used.
 - [x] I might want to draw those use cases out with system interface notation.
 Then evaluate whether I am content with system interface notation and could do without the introduced implicit notations.
 - [x] Options are a bit dizzying for me now.
-- [x] I have some doubt, but I think I do not have to have that doubt.
+- [x] I have some doubt, but I think I might not doubt that so much.
 I scanned over the topics.
 I think moving this construct out might be OK.
 After I drew the 'alternative' notation in the system interface.
 - [x] Drawing explicit notations for many implicit notations mentioned.
 - [x] The New, Add and Remove commands might be explicitly called unlike Get, Set and Use commands, which can be implied by assignment notation, so I might evaluate if those could use an implicit notation, or look good enough to me using system interface notation.
 - [x] Flattening the aspect triangles to a flat list of commands might make system interface notation a bit more practical. > Say in the article that you go for that design choice and show flexibility of choices in this language.